Mental Capacity Assessments For Solicitors, other Professionals and Individuals

 - Capacity to make a gift

-We’ve been completing Mental Capacity Assessments since 2009 and we’re always keen to ensure that we never stop learning or improving what we do.
-We have a thorough knowledge of how to apply the Mental Capacity Act when assessing mental capacity and making best interest decisions.
+I’ve been completing Mental Capacity Assessments since 2009 and I’m always keen to ensure that I never stop learning or improving what I do.
+I have a thorough knowledge of how to apply the Mental Capacity Act when assessing mental capacity and making best interest decisions.
 However, sometimes the Mental Capacity Act isn’t enough as a stand-alone piece of legislation because common law tests may apply and alternative tests might be more appropriate for some decisions.
-In these cases, we are aware of the correct tests to use.
+In these cases, I am aware of the correct tests to use.

 Knowledge of legislation and the correct test isn’t always enough to ensure a thorough and accurate assessment is completed.
-Excellent communication skills and a person-centred approach is also required to ensure the correct information is obtained and communicated within our assessments and subsequent report.
-We know that time isn’t always on your side when you need to assess a person’s capacity.
-That’s why we aim to have our assessments and report back to you within 2 weeks of being instructed.
+Excellent communication skills and a person-centred approach is also required to ensure the correct information is obtained and communicated within my assessments and subsequent report.
+I know that time isn’t always on your side when you need to assess a person’s capacity.
+That’s why I aim to have my assessments and report back to you within 2 weeks of being instructed.